tdk1069/EleUI2/README.md

 First release.
 Expect bugs :) i've done my best to get something usable together.

-Body values can drift in combat.
-This is a GMCP issue, Bug has been raised on ele :)

 It's probably a good idea to untick "info" in the map window, and set the room/line/zoom to scales you like.

 This UI uses AnimatedTimers,Drag and Drop framework, ECMO tab's for chat.